cardin-higley-lab/CBASS/README.md

 ![Python Versions](https://img.shields.io/badge/python-3.6%20%7C%203.7-blue)
 ![Matlab Versions](https://img.shields.io/badge/MATLAB-2018%7C2019%7C2020-blue.svg?style=flat-square)

 __CBASS__ stands for _**C**lustering **B**and-limited **A**ctivity by **S**tate and **S**pectro-temporal features_.
 It is a method designed to detect recurring spatio-temporal motifs in multi-channel time series.
 Motifs must have energy in a specified frequency band and their occurence must increase during specific epochs of the recording (i.e. state).
 The method was originally developed to analyze multichannel Local Field Potentials but can be applied to any time series in principle.
-A detailed description of the algorithm can be found in the [wiki](https://github.com/ahof1704/gamma_bouts/wiki)
+A detailed description of the algorithm can be found in the [wiki](https://github.com/cardin-higley-lab/CBASS/wiki)

-CBASS is primarily implemented in Matlab.
-Optional plotting routines use python.
+CBASS is implemented in Matlab and Python.

 ## Code organization
-The code is organized in 4 folders:
+Matlab and and Python implementations are contained in their respective folder.
+In each the code is organized in 2 main folders:
-1. ***Demo*** contains Matlab script showing exemples of how to run CBASS from the Matlab command line or from a bash script.
+1. ***Demo*** contains script showing exemples of how to run CBASS from the command line or from a bash script.
 These scripts are meant to be edited and modified to the convenience of the user.
+2. ***Pipeline*** contains the core functions implementing CBASS as well as a number of utilities.
+This part of the code is meant to be copied and edited by users wishing to modify the method or reuse some of its part.

-2. ***Figures*** contains Matlab scripts generating the figures shown in the [wiki](https://github.com/ahof1704/gamma_bouts/wiki).
+The matlab version contains an additional folder: ***Figures*** containing Matlab scripts generating the figures shown in the [wiki](https://github.com/ahof1704/gamma_bouts/wiki).
 These script operate on test data that can be downloaded [here](https://osf.io/3k7a5/?view_only=bbcb6ac653d041fab0bd1618301cab30).
-3. ***Pipeline*** contains the core Matlab and Python functions implementing CBASS as well as a number of utilities.
-This part of the code is meant to be copied and edited by users wishing to modify the method or reuse some of its part.
-4. ***Tests*** contains test scripts that were generated during the development of the method kept here for record.
-Users are welcome to explore it if they have time to loose.

 ## Link to download example data
 The example data can be downloaded from OSF [here](https://osf.io/3k7a5/?view_only=bbcb6ac653d041fab0bd1618301cab30)